 Manuscripts submitted for the book review and conference report sections should not exceed 1,500 words.
 Book reviews and reports can include a list of references.
 Please structure the text without subtitles.
 When quoting the reviewed book, place the page number in parentheses at the relevant point in the text.

 Ethnologia Fennica welcomes book reviews on current research of ethnology and related fields.
 Call for Book Reviews is announced once a year, in March.
 You can offer a review of a book from the list or make your own suggestion on book you would like to review.
 In both cases, please contact Editorial Secretary (EF@ethnosry.org).
-Deadline for submission is 31st of August.
+Deadlines for submission are 28th of February (Spring edition) and 31st of August (Autumn edition).

 A fair assesment gives value to author's perspective and the accomplishments of the book, but also critically evaluates the objectives of the work, and makes suggestions for further research based on possible shortcomings.
 It is important to consider how the work contributes to ethnological research.